pytexas/2024/docs/schedule/talks.md

 ![](https://pretalx.com/media/avatars/loren-ivy-512-square_j0a5xwI.png){: width="150" align=left}

-_Loren is a developer relations engineer at Temporal.
-Previously, they worked on the language runtime team, wrote a book on GraphQL, and did consulting, startups, and open source._
+_Loren is a author, having written a book on GraphQL, has worked as a consultant at various startups.
+They also participate in various open-source projects._

 <br clear=all>